UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/victor.istudor/index.md

 ## Description

 This robot will be capable of following a trajectory given by a black line on a white background, with the help of two infrared sensors placed in the front.
-The robot will be powered by 9V battery that will give current to 4 DC motors connected to a L298N motor driver.
+The robot will be powered by a 9V battery that will give current to 4 DC motors connected to a L298N motor driver.

 ## Motivation